-It’s easy for moms to feel guilty if you can’t or decide not to.
+It’s easy for moms to feel guilty if you can’t or decide not to breastfeed.
 See why you need to stop feeling guilty about not breastfeeding.

-They’ve tried pumping, but that has brought on more hassles, from waking up at odd hours to the extra time to pump.
-Or maybe they’re not able to breastfeed as long as they did with their older kids, or as long as they expected to.
+You’ve tried pumping, but that has brought on more hassles, from waking up at odd hours to the extra time to pump.
+Or maybe you’re not able to breastfeed as long as you did with your older kids, or as long as you expected to.

-Nothing seems to work, and they feel guilty for not breastfeeding or about switching to or even supplementing with formula.
-Especially when their older kids got the benefit of breast milk.
+Nothing seems to work, and you feel guilty for not breastfeeding or about switching to formula (or even supplementing with it).
+It feels even worse when your older kids got the benefit of breast milk while this one won’t.

 But you’re not at fault for circumstances that have thwarted your original plans.
-And while it’s normal and even expected to feel guilt over stopping breastfeeding or pumping, it’s not healthy to do so.
+While it’s normal and even expected to feel some guilt over stopping breastfeeding or pumping, it’s not healthy to do so for a long time.

 Why you should stop feeling guilty about not breastfeeding